Ace1928/ollama_toolkit/docs/troubleshooting.md

 # Troubleshooting Guide

-This document provides structured solutions for common issues encountered when using Ollama Toolkit v0.1.9, organized by problem domain with Eidosian precision and recursion.
+This document provides structured solutions for common issues encountered when using Ollama Forge v0.1.9, organized by problem domain with Eidosian precision and recursion.

 ## Connection Issues